clee23-utas/Coffee-Sales-Analysis/README.md

-# Coffee Sales Analysis with Power BI and MYSQL
+# Coffee Sales Analysis with Power BI and MySQL

 ## Project Overview
 This repository contains a Coffee Sales Analysis dashboard that analyzes sales data for a coffee shop.
 The goal is to gain insights into daily sales trends, popular products, and peak business hours.
 The dashboard provides visualizations and interactive features to explore the data effectively.